Brazil: Temporary tax on the super-rich enacted

 “We're looking at the OECD [Organization for Economic Cooperation and Development] countries, we're looking at our more developed, better organized neighbors like Chile, Colombia.
 We're looking at the United States, we're looking at Europe.
 We're looking at best practices from all over the world, and we're trying to figure out what makes sense from a social justice point of view, and we're tentatively getting closer to that.
 There is no other feeling here than that of social justice,” he said.

-The tan on the super-rich will be levied twice a year, unlike the current system in which the tax is levied only on redemptions.
+The tax on the super-rich will be levied twice a year, unlike the current system in which the tax is levied only on redemptions.
 Those who choose to start collecting the tax in 2023 will be taxed at a rate of 10%.
 The Economic Zone expects to collect R$ 24 billion between 2023 and 2026.

 In addition to the MP, the federal government has announced that it is sending a bill to tax income held abroad through so-called trusts (a foreign company that outsources the administration of a group or family's assets) and offshore companies (investment companies abroad).
 These taxes were included in the text of Provisional Measure 1.172/2023, on the readjustment of the minimum wage, but were withdrawn after the highlighted vote last week, amid resistance from Members of Parliament.
 The government argued that the tax would serve to cover the tax waiver with the correction of the Income Tax table, which raised the contribution floor.